Siege of Harfleur: Casualties

 During the siege, the English army suffered from dysentery (known as the bloody flux) which continued to affect them after the siege ended.
 Contemporary sources suggest that Henry V lost up to 5,000 men at Harfleur, principally to disease.
 Anne Curry, drawing information from existing sick lists, identifies 1,330 men who were invalided home and another 36 who died during the siege.
 She believes these numbers represent a close maximum of English casualties and estimated that the English numbered around 9,000 at Agincourt.
 Several historians criticised her methodology and preferred to maintain the higher casualty rates, pointing out that existing records are incomplete and that they are not reliable ways to estimate total troop numbers.
 Clifford J. Rogers considers the number of 36 deaths to be impossibly low and finds the higher contemporary figures believable, citing other historical examples of armies being heavily hit by dysentery.
 In the second edition of his volume "Cursed Kings...."
 (2016) Jonathan Sumption wrote that less the Harfleur garrison, the English army numbered 900 men-at-arms and 5,000 archers when the march began.

 In popular culture

 As it forms a crucial episode in William Shakespeare's play, Henry V, the siege is portrayed in all cinematic adaptations, including the 1944 film by Laurence Olivier, the 1989 film by Kenneth Branagh, the 2012 television film, as well as the 2019 film by David Michôd.
-It is also fictionally portrayed in the historical novel Azincourt (2008) as well as the children's novel My Story: A Hail of Arrows: Jenkin Lloyd, Agincourt, France 1415, the Danish novel The Highest Honour (2009) by Susanne Clod Pedersen, and the novel Agincourt (2009) by Bernard Cornwell.
+It is also fictionally portrayed in the historical novel Azincourt (2008) by Bernard Cornwell as well as the children's novel My Story: A Hail of Arrows (2009) by Michael Cox, and the Danish novel The Highest Honour (2009) by Susanne Clod Pedersen.